 The proposed Van Norden Meadow Restoration Project is being planned by the Tahoe National Forest and SYRCL.
-SYRCL has received funding from the Martis Fund, Truckee Donner Land Trust, and National Fish and Wildlife Foundation, and CA Department of Fish and Wildlife to pursue restoration of the meadow.
+SYRCL has received funding from the Wildlife Conservation Board, Martis Fund, Truckee Donner Land Trust, National Fish and Wildlife Foundation, and CA Department of Fish and Wildlife to pursue restoration of the meadow.

 In September 2017, SYRCL and the Tahoe National Forest hosted a field tour of the property.
 The tour focused on actions that were being proposed in the meadow to restore the meadows hydrology.
 Feedback from this tour was incorporated into proposed restoration designs.

 The restoration project will target many of the priorities listed by state of California’s Wetlands Restoration for Greenhouse Gas Reduction Program, the NFWF Business Plan, and California’s Water Action Plan, including:

 (1) achieving the protection and restoration of important mountain meadow ecosystems,

 (2) improving stream flow and drought preparedness, and

 Once implemented, this project will result in improved meadow habitat and ecological function, improved hydrologic function, improved water quality and increased summer base flows, increased carbon storage, and the improvement of the overall resiliency of the headwaters of the South Yuba River to changing climatic conditions.
 The project will also lead to greater scientific understanding of meadow processes which can be applied to meadows and headwater streams across the Sierra region.